rcbyron/hey-athena-client/docs/intro/install.rst

 -  If all goes well, create a user, say "Athena", and ask her a question!
 -  Otherwise post an issue describing the error to the GitHub repository linked above
+-  Continue to personalize Athena by writing your own module
 -  You can add modules/edit the client in Python's site-packages/athena folder
--  Try writing your own module using the directions below!